IBM/count-mvs/README.md

 not count as MVS
 * Build a map of hostnames/IP's to log sources using either the hostname field in the database for the log source or use the associated sensor protocol parameters to calculate the hostname/IP
-* Remove any windows workstations from the map.
-This is to be calculated using the REST API again using Windows Event IDs to calculate the associated QIDs and then search using ariel for matches to determine if the machines are windows workstations or servers
+* If the skip workstation check switch has not been passed to the script it removes any windows workstations from the map.
+This is to be calculated using the REST API again using Windows Event
+IDs to calculate the associated QIDs and then search using ariel for matches to determine if the machines are windows workstations or servers
 * Resolve any hostnames in the map to IP addresses so that we can compare log sources correctly as some may have